 Program overview

-Established in 1989, the Wayne State University Master of Science in Pathologists' Assistant (PAA) program is one of thirteen programs in the United States and Canada that trains students in the highly specialized field of anatomic pathology.
+Established in 1989, the Wayne State University Master of Science in Pathologists' Assistant (PAA) program is one of 15 accredited programs in the United States and Canada that trains students in the highly specialized field of anatomic pathology.

 Program mission